An Introduction to Tavistock Golf Club

 26 There are normally monthly Quiz Nights when you just turn up with your six person team and pay £2 to the organisers of the night for prizes.

 27 The Club employs a chef and a cook.
 Normally there are bar snacks available and there are Specials most evenings and weekends except when there are large functions taking place.
 Check the Catering Board for details.
 The Club facilities may be booked for private functions however these should not normally preclude playing and social members using the club’s facilities.
-A present there is a carvery service on Sundays and during Open and certain other Competitions.
+Sunday lunches are also served.

 28 There is a Swipe Card facility in operation in the Club.